What is mindfulness?

 When we stop during our day to practice mindful awareness, we often realize our mind and body are in completely different places.
 This mind/body disconnection is present during a lot of mundane tasks, including brushing our teeth, driving the car, and eating.
 In fact, if you pay attention to what your mind is doing right now you might notice a fair bit of wandering off and disconnection occurring.
 Indeed, observing the mind often results in recognizing that our mind is often somewhere else - worrying, making plans, remembering a past problem, or passing judgment.
 In this way, we live life more from a place of mindlessness than mindfulness.
 Living mindlessly robs us of the present moment and prevents us from enjoying some of the most enjoyable things about being alive.
 Learning to wake up to our life and pay attention with mindfulness represents a starting point for reducing stress and connecting our mind and body.

 More Meditation Videos

-Open to all students, faculty, and staff of the U. NO registration required, just drop by room 334 in the Student Services Building.
-Participants can attend as many times as they like so long as they are a student, faculty, or staff of the university.
+NO registration required, just drop by room 344 in the Student Services Building.
+Participants can attend as many times as they like so long as they are a student, faculty, or staff of the U.

-Feel Better Now: Skills for Managing Anxiety and Sadness (FREE)
+Feel Better Now: Learning how to Cope with Anxiety and Depression (FREE)

-This 4 week workshop is held in room 334 of the Student Services Building
+This 4-week workshop is currently being held in room 344 of the Student Services Building .

-This 1 hour workshop includes 4 modules that are covered over the course of 4 weeks.
-Modules can be attended in any order, as well as repeated.
+The workshop series includes a set of 4 modules that are covered over the course of 4 weeks.
+It is highly recommended that participants start attending the workshop at module 1, but the modules may be attended in any order, and may be repeated.
 Participants will learn a variety of effective and practical skills they can use to manage anxiety, decrease sadness, and increase focus.
-Feel Better Now is open to students of the U and you do not need to be a UCC client to attend.
-Workshops will repeat from module 1 on the weeks of February 27th and April 3rd.
-All participants need to register online before attending,
+See this overview for more information about the content and the dates/times of each workshop.
+Feel Better Now is open to students of the U (including those not taking course credits over summer sessions), and students do not need to be UCC clients to attend.
+All participants must register online to attend.